rahulchaturvedi-git/python-for-finance/README.md

 # Python for Finance

-This repository contains Python-based finance projects, experiments, and visualizations created while learning financial data analysis, stock market concepts, and quantitative finance using Python.
+This repository contains Python-based finance experiments, and visualizations created while learning financial data analysis, stock market concepts, and quantitative finance using Python.
 The goal is to continuously build and upload finance-related scripts, models, and visualizations while documenting the learning process through practical implementations.

 ---